This Donald Trump Jr. Headline Had All Of Twitter Making The Exact “Same” Joke

 Misery loves company, and this year it has had no shortage.

 Many who were once casual newsreaders have found their thumbs fused to iPhone screens, incessantly scrolling through endless political travesty.
 Time has ceased to flow in linear fashion, somehow speeding by while dragging us over the edge of each second.
 Pets look sadder than they once did, perhaps in an effort to mirror the giants who take care of them.
-If you can’t be happy, however, the next best thing is knowing that certain people are also sad.
-Yesterday, a cathartic sinkhole of schadenfreude opened on Twitter as a legion of sad people welcomed Donald Trump Jr. to their ranks.
+If you can’t be happy, though, the next best thing is knowing certain people are also sad.
+Yesterday, a cathartic sinkhole of schadenfreude opened on Twitter as a legion of sads welcomed Donald Trump Jr. to the flock.

-Following last week’s slowly unfolding saga of the DJTJR’s Russian lawyer clown car meeting, from which more and more people continue to emerge, People magazine published a story about the troubled scion.
-The headline for this story says it all: Don Jr. Is ‘Miserable’ and Wants ‘These Four Years to Be Over’.
+Following last week’s slowly unfolding saga of DJTJR’s 2016 Russian lawyer meeting, from which more and more people keep emerging, as if from a clown car, People published a story about the troubled scion.
+The headline says it all: Don Jr. Is ‘Miserable’ and Wants ‘These Four Years to Be Over’.
 This string of words proved irresistible to les misérables on Twitter.
-Many of them greeted it in the same way.
+Many ended up greeting it in the same way.
 Excuse me, I meant the “same” way.

 — Laurie Kilmartin (@anylaurie16) July 20, 2017